dmx-systems/dmx-documentation/docs/devel.rst

 * The *Semantic Storage* holds a network of topics and associations.
 Unconnected subnetworks can exist.
 Topics and associations together are referred to as *DMX Objects*.
 * In DMX there are no properties.
 Every thing/concept that exists in the world is represented as an independent object, not as a property of another object.
 Objects have relationships to other objects.
 DMX represents *meaning* not as properties but as relationships.
 * Both, topics and associations are *value holders*.
 A value is either simple or composite.
 A *simple value* has a data type (text, number, boolean, html).
-A *composite value* is represented as a tree made from topics and associations.
+A *composite value* is represented as a tree made of topics and associations.
 The root is either a topic or an association, the children are topics.
 * Both, topics and associations are semantically typed.
 A type is identified by its URI.
 Examples for type URIs are ``dmx.contacts.person`` and ``dmx.core.composition``, denoting a topic type and an association type respectively.
 * Type URIs are mappable to public vocabularies like Dublin Core or schema.org.
 * Uniqueness: everything that exists in reality only once exists in DMX only once as well, e.g. a city, a person, or a postal address.
 E.g. the city "Berlin" exists exactly once and is shared between all postal addresses within Berlin.